 So many wonderful pets find themselves in a shelter through no fault of their own because their owners chose them on a whim.
 A cheap shirt is a great impulse buy--a puppy is not.

-Here are a couple of great breed books that we found that might help you make that all important decision.
+Here are a few great breed books that we found that might help you make that all important decision.
 Just click on the images for more information.